A birthday cake you can crochet once and celebrate forever? Yes, please!

 - ★★☆☆☆ Beginner / Easy

-- Requires familiarity with stitches used (below), attaching plastic safety eyes, changing yarn colors, and basic embroidery.
+- Requires familiarity with stitches used (below), attaching plastic safety eyes, changing yarn colors, and basic sewing and embroidery skills.

 Stitches & Abbreviations